Monday 8.30am - 5.00pm

 You may borrow up to 15 items.
 The loan period is 4 weeks.
 You will then receive 2 automatic renewals of 4-week periods.
 Following the two automatic renewals, you can then renew the book yourself for a third time.
 After the third renewal, if you still need the book, please contact the library.
 Books can be recalled if required by others after the first 4 weeks.

-We also have a self-issue system.
-Download 'UHI MeeScan' from your app store and follow the instructions to issue and return books when you're in the Library, without having to come to the issue desk.
+We also have a self-issue system called MeeScan.
+Located at the back of the library, next to the printer - just follow the instructions to issue and return books without having to come to the issue desk.

 As well as print books, the Library service also provides access to a vast collection of eBooks and eJournals.
 Library Search is our resource discovery platform.
 There is a useful video guide to using Library Search.